-In conclusion, depending on where you are in your music journey, Ableton will take anywhere from a few days to months to master.
+In conclusion, depending on where you are in your music journey, Ableton will take anywhere from a few days to months to perfect using.
 While I learned the basics in a couple of days, I am still discovering new ways to do things within Ableton three years later.

 I hope you have found this article worthwhile, and if you are considering choosing Ableton as your DAW, you now have a better idea of some of the factors that will contribute to how fast you can learn how to operate it.

 Thanks for reading, have fun, and stay creative!

 Hi everyone!
 I have been involved with music most of my life, beginning in grade school with the trumpet.
 I am a largely self-taught multi-instrumentalist (drums, guitar, bass, and starting the piano and violin).
 I currently play drums in two bands and write and produce many genres of music in my home recording studio.
 I am also an avid guitar and drum collector.